-Cut once every four weeks The 2019 No Mow May experiment revealed the highest number of flowers on lawns mown in this way.
+Cut once every four weeks Cutting just once a month encourages the maximum number of flowers to grow in your lawn.
 Ideally, leave around three to five centimetres of grass length.

 Leave areas of long grass The experiment also resulted in greater diversity of flowers in areas of grass that were left completely unmown, with oxeye daisy, field scabious and knapweed offering up important nectar sources.